“This quorum is called to order!” Rodney almost had to shout to make himself be heard over the top of the noise that his people were putting out.

 Cooper shook her head.
 “No. It doesn’t.
 Cut everything down to a third the time if we fold them in.
 They have kids and a number of pregnant women, who all eat more and need a more diverse set of foods.”

 “So number one priority after we deal with Athos is looking for a trading partner?”
 John asked.

 “More than one if we can swing it,” Cooper told him.
 “We need everything.
 Remember, there is no Costco out here.
 Or NEX either.”

-John spent two hours running his people through a very through training to make sure that all of them could handle what they might run into on Athos.
+John spent two hours running his people through a very thorough training to make sure that all of them could handle what they might run into on Athos.
 Flying, some evasive maneuvers, cloaking and entering a stargate.
-Or, as Stackhouse and Markham called it, threading the needle.
+Or as Stackhouse and Markham called it, threading the needle.
 It was an apt term.

 The training showed him the areas that he would need to modify for the civilians and he let them go after he had gotten them comfortable with the systems.
 The little craft were incredibly helpful in supporting his new pilots.
 John was hoping that the helpfulness would extend to the civilians.